 In total, 33 responses were received from Schools and other support providers across the University, including the Disability & Wellbeing Team.
 Some responses were completed by individual members of staff, whereas others were a composite of colleagues' responses.

-Following receipt of the returned questionnaires, Schools were invited to take part in a semi-structured focus group facilitated by Student Wellbeing.
+Following receipt of the returned questionnaires, Schools were invited to take part in semi-structured interviews in a focus group facilitated by Student Wellbeing.